-This statement is only required when using a Windows-based HDInsight cluster; Tez is the default execution engine for Linux-based HDInsight.
+This statement is only required when using a Windows-based HDInsight cluster.
+Tez is the default execution engine for Linux-based HDInsight.

-- CREATE EXTERNAL TABLE: Creates a new external table in Hive.
-External tables only store the table definition in Hive; the data is left in the original location and in the original format.
+CREATE EXTERNAL TABLE: Creates a new external table in Hive.
+External tables only store the table definition in Hive.
+The data is left in the original location and in the original format.

-- ROW FORMAT: Tells Hive how the data is formatted.
+ROW FORMAT: Tells Hive how the data is formatted.
 In this case, the fields in each log are separated by a space.

-- STORED AS TEXTFILE LOCATION: Tells Hive where the data is stored (the example/data directory) and that it is stored as text.
+example/datadirectory) and that it is stored as text.
 The data can be in one file or spread across multiple files within the directory.

 Dropping an external table does not delete the data, it only deletes the table definition.

 To create an internal table instead of external, use the following HiveQL:

 set hive.execution.engine=tez; CREATE TABLE IF NOT EXISTS errorLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) STORED AS ORC; INSERT OVERWRITE TABLE errorLogs SELECT t1, t2, t3, t4, t5, t6, t7 FROM log4jLogs WHERE t4 = '[ERROR]';